Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Mode Decomposition based on Time State-Space Mapping

-This direction has some limitations, most notably for decaying processes, since the reconstruction of \acp{KEF} may be infinite-dimensional.
-The reconstruction of a \ac{KEF} as a polynomial of the observation, as in Example \ref{example:FiniteTimeSupport}, contains an infinite vector of measurements.
-On the other hand, our approach is based on the assumption that the observed dynamic has a typical monotone decay profile within a given time interval.
+Our approach is based on the assumption that the observed dynamic has a typical monotone decay profile within a given time interval.
 Thus, instead of focusing on measurements that decay exponentially, the focus of our algorithm is on finding spatial structures that decay according to a predefined family of profiles.
+Let us recall the generalized spectra which was introduced by \cite{Katzir2017Thesis} and \cite{gilboa2018nonlinear}.
+This work focused on a decomposition induced by the typical decay profile of the respective operator.
+The spatial structures are deduced from a dictionary containing an overcomplete set of decay profiles.
+More formally, given a nonlinear dynamic,